chocolatetoothpaste/monologue/README.md

 ***New Feature***

-`.select()` was updated in 0.7.1 to accept only a table name, making '*' the implicit column selection.
+`.select()` was updated in 0.7.1 to *optionally* accept a table name only, making '*' the implicit column selection.
 Example:

     // 'SELECT * FROM `users` WHERE `email` = 'some@example.com'
     monologue().select('users').where({email: 'some@example.com'}).sql()